drgirasol/wikijs/a-part-of-nature/exploration/keys.md

 The development of such keys and the implementation of a **keymaker** is the aim of this module.
 # Example
-A specimen was observed at a specific location and time of the year.
-The location is associated with a particular biotope
+A specimen was observed at a specific location and at a certain time of the year.
+The location is associated with a particular habitat and in that time of the year with a particular climatic condition.
+Considering all available information (e.g. past observations, species descriptions, habitat and climatic associations) we can compile a list by excluding or including species accordingly.
+The list can be refined further by user input (e.g. taxonomy, traits, etc.).
 # Sources
 * Germany
   * [Pflanzen in Deutschland](http://www.pflanzen-bestimmung.de/): Apple App